- Course Code: CN107

 Learners are required to achieve a Functional Skills qualification in English, Maths.
 The course aims to build a firm foundation in using IT productively.
-The iTQ qualification achieved by the learners is nationally recognised by employers and uses Microsoft Office applications to deliver the subjects.
-You will also have the opportunity to study the following optional units:.
+You will also have the opportunity to study the following optional units:-

 - Using the Internet - the ability to set up and use appropriate connection methods to access the Internet; make the best use of browser software tools and techniques to search for, retrieve and exchange information using a browser or public search engine, and work safely and securely online.

 - Video software - using a software application designed to record and edit video sequences.

 Work skills classes will cover; planning and preparing for employment; time management; personal presentation; completing your CV and application forms; interview skills; and applying for jobs and courses.

 Successful completion of an IT Entry course or an ability to demonstrate a keen interest in IT.